Nose Surgery (Rhinoplasty)

 The disadvantage of Open Rhinoplasty is the scar over the columella and the longer time that it takes for the swelling of the nasal tip to subside.

 Is The Nose Packed After a Rhinoplasty?

-A typical cosmetic Rhinoplasty does not require nasal packing and patients are able to breath through their nose immediately.
+A typical cosmetic Rhinoplasty does not require nasal packing and patients are able to breathe through their nose immediately.
 Despite this, there is going to be some drainage of blood and mucus from the nose that can obstruct the nose if not cleaned routinely.

 With a Functional Rhinoplasty that involves a Septoplasty and Turbinectomy, the nose is packed with a soft moist sponge which is similar to a tampon.
 This packing is basically the bandage for the surgery that is performed for the internal nasal structure.
 It prevents formation of scars and adhesions between different nasal structures, and lessens the chance of bleeding.
 I usually instruct my patients to remove this packing in one and a half days after surgery and to start cleaning and irrigating their nasal passageway then.

 Rhinoplasty, Septoplasty, Turbinectomy & Repair Of Nasal Fracture

 Surgeries of the nose- Rhinoplasty, Septoplasty, Turbinectomy, or repair of nasal fracture, are operations frequently performed by plastic surgeons.
 There is not a universal type of nose surgery that will meet the needs of every patient.
 These nose surgeries are customized for each patient, depending on his or her needs.
 Incisions may be made within the nose or concealed in inconspicuous locations of the nose in the Open Rhinoplasty procedure.
 In some situations, cartilage grafts, taken from within the nose or from other areas of the body may be recommended in order to help reshape the structure of the nose.
 Internal nasal surgery to improve nasal breathing can be performed at the time of the Rhinoplasty.